Lewis and Harriet Hayden House: Lewis and Harriet Hayden

 When, in 1853, Mrs. Harriet Beecher Stowe came to The Liberator Office, 21 Cornhill, to get facts for her Key to Uncle Tom's Cabin, she was taken by Mr. R.F.
 Wallcutt and myself over to Lewis Hayden's house in Southnac Street, thirteen newly-escaped slaves of all colors and sizes were brought in into one room for her to see.
 Though Mrs. Stowe had written wonderful "Uncle Tom" at the request of Dr. Bailey, of Washington, for the National Era, expressly to show up the workings of the Fugitive Slave-Law, yet she had never seen such a company of 'fugitives' together before.

 Hayden was one of the men who helped rescue Shadrach Minkins from federal custody in 1851, and he played a significant role in the attempted rescue of Anthony Burns.
 Hayden also contributed money to John Brown, in preparation for his raid on Harper's Ferry.
 He was a recruiter for the 54th Regiment.
 His son served in the Union Navy during the Civil War and was killed.
 In 1865, Harriet Hayden bought the house from Francis Jackson's estate.

 Hayden served a term in the Massachusetts House of Representatives in 1873 and worked for the Massachusetts Secretary of State from 1859 to 1889.
 Lewis Hayden died on April 7, 1889.
-Harriet Hayden, upon her death in 1893, bequeathed money to form a scholarship at Harvard Medical School for African American students.
+Harriet Hayden, upon her death in 1893, bequeathed her estate to provide a scholarship at Harvard Medical School for African American students.

-In his book, The Negro in the Civil War, Benjamin Quarles said of the Haydens' House:
+In his book, The Negro in the Civil War, Benjamin Quarles said of the Haydens' house:

 It was there that Theodore Parker, of sainted abolitionist memory, had married the fugitive slaves, William and Ellen Craft; it was there that John Brown had lodged during his last trip to Boston.
 Hayden had been the first to suggest to John A. Andrew that he run for governor; on Thanksgiving Day in 1862 Governor Andrew was to come down from Beacon Hill and have turkey dinner at the Haydens.

 The Lewis and Harriet Hayden House is a site along the Black Heritage Trail.
 It is a private residence.
 It is also featured on the Boston Women's Heritage Trail.